cenkerozkan/LawRag-latest/README.md

-# 📌 DB Cheat Sheet RAG
+# 📌 Law-RAG Cheat Sheet

-**A Retrieval-Augmented Generation (RAG) project using LangChain with MongoDB for message history** – This project allows users to select relevant PDFs based on their input using semantic similarity and then generate responses accordingly.
+A Retrieval-Augmented Generation (RAG) project using LangChain with MongoDB for message history – This project focuses on legal documents, allowing users to select relevant legal PDFs based on their input using semantic similarity and then generate responses accordingly.

 ## 🚀 Features

-- ✅ **Semantic Similarity-Based PDF Selection**
+✅ Semantic Similarity-Based Legal PDF Selection
-- ✅ **Integration with LangChain for RAG**
+✅ Integration with LangChain for RAG
-- ✅ **Efficient Retrieval and Query Processing**
+✅ Efficient Retrieval and Query Processing for Legal Documents
-- ✅ **MongoDB Integration for Message History Storage**
+✅ MongoDB Integration for Message History Storage

 ## 🛠️ Tech Stack